nemanjan00/rf-basics/pres_easy.md

 * New signal is sum and difference of new signals

-* Warning (DC offset) - it is good idea to stay away from exacly 0Hz and to remove DC
+* Warning (DC offset) - it is good idea to stay away from exactly 0Hz and to remove DC

 # IQ signal